-For Send data to the target server using this route, Double-Take will select, by default, a target route for transmissions.
+By default, Double-Take will select a target route for transmissions.
 If desired, specify an alternate route on the target that the data will be transmitted through.
 This allows you to select a different route for Double-Take traffic.
 For example, you can separate regular network traffic and Double-Take traffic on a machine with multiple IP addresses.
 You can also select or manually enter a public IP address (which is the public IP address of the server's NAT router) if you are using a NAT environment.